natyusha/ShokoRelay.bundle/README.md

 **Usage:**
 - Run in a terminal `force-metadata.py` to remove empty collections, rename negative seasons and normalise sort titles.
-- Append the argument "full" `force-metadata.py full` if you want to do the time consuming full metadata clean up.
+- Append the argument "full" `force-metadata.py full` if you want to do a time consuming full metadata clean up.

 > :warning: **Important**
 > In "full" mode you must wait until the Plex activity queue is fully completed before advancing to the next step (with the enter key) or this will not function correctly.